 There are insufficient data regarding the amount of affordable housing in Prince William County over time.
 Nevertheless, the severe lack of affordable housing in the area is evident.
-An estimated 51,938 households in the county, about a third of the total, have one or more housing problems, which include affordability, lack of complete kitchen or plumbing facilities, and overcrowding.
-About 1 in 5 households (19 percent) had a cost burden and 13 percent had a severe cost burden.
+An estimated 51,938 households in the county, about one-third of the total, have one or more housing problems, which include affordability, lack of complete kitchen or plumbing facilities, and overcrowding.
+About 1 in 5 households (19 percent) has a cost burden and 13 percent has a severe cost burden.
 These shares were higher for renter households, with 27 percent being cost burdened and 23 percent severely cost burdened.
-In fact, Prince William County's affordable housing market is so overwhelmed that the county's HCV program is currently closed due to the sheer number of residents on the waiting list.
+In fact, Prince William County's affordable housing market is so overwhelmed that the county's HCV program is currently closed because of the sheer number of residents on the waiting list.371

 There is no local funding source to incentivize the construction of affordable housing units in Prince William County, and the county currently has no plan to do so.
-The Prince William County Planning Commission proposed a series of affordable housing policies in July 2021, though county officials have yet to come to a decision about the best path forward.
-In May 2021, however, the Prince William County Board voted five to three to approve an affordable housing development in the county's "Rural Crescent."
+The Prince William County Planning Commission proposed a series of affordable housing policies in July 2021, though county officials have yet to decide the best path forward.
+In May 2021, however, the Prince William County Board voted five to three to approve an affordable housing development in the county's Rural Crescent.372